pr1csynth/ProcessingLiveJS/README.md

 ## WHAT TO EXPECT

 The file you selected will be read each time you save it.
-(Auto-save plugin may exists for your text editor.)
+(Auto-save plugin may exists for your text editor : [Auto-save for Sublime Text](https://packagecontrol.io/packages/auto-save).
 You will be able to do live coding on Processing.
 The sketch window is resizable by hand.